-In pursuit of our mission, the Foundation has two groups of external advisors who bring expertise and perspective to our programs.
-Each group has its own set of objectives that, together, aim to ensure that the Foundation and the work it supports are conducted objectively, transparently, and effectively, and held to the highest and most rigorous scientific and ethical standards.
+The Foundation has three groups of external advisors who bring expertise and perspective to our programs.
+Each group has its own set of objectives that together hold us to the highest and most rigorous scientific and ethical standards.
+Each ensures that the work we do is conducted objectively, transparently, and effectively.

 TECHNICAL ADVISORY GROUP

 Composed of experts in alcohol science, health communication, measurement and evaluation, and related areas, the Technical Advisory Group (TAG) is responsible for helping to ensure that the Foundation’s work is evidence based, follows the highest ethical standards, and is conducted transparently.
 Members of the TAG offer the Foundation technical and scientific guidance in its efforts to reduce the harmful consumption of alcohol.

 TAG members carry out the following tasks:

 Review the work of academic and scientific partners who provide technical assistance to the City Pilot teams